raymondllata/CS153-ai-agent/README.md

+## TODO
+Add API calls for Character Creation (this should also leverage the story theme info?)
+Add API calls for village items
+Make the combat like pokemon instead of just doing stuff automatically Add API call for concluding combat
+Add treasure stage?

 # CS 153 - Infrastructure at Scale AI Agent Starter Code

 Note that for Discord the terms Bot and App are interchangable.
 We will use App in this manual.